noeljbasil/ritcher-classifier/README.md

 Detailed EDA and experiments can be referenced via `notebook.ipynb`

-## Steps tp reproducing the app for yourself
+## Steps to reproduce the app for yourself
-You can use the follwing commandas to use the model developed on your local system after cloning the repository to your system:
+You can use the following commandas to use the model developed on your local system after cloning the repository to your system:
 ```
 bentoml build
 bentoml contaierize <bento tag>